MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model_1.md

 16. Select the **Create** button.

-17. Your completed Visit Table, should resemble the Image below:
+17. Your completed Visit Table should resemble the Image below:

     ![Visit table columns.](media/1B-Teams-Table.png)

-18. Select the Close button to save your table.
+18. Select the **Close** button to save your table.

 # Exercise \#3: Build a simple app